Eating in the city can get expensive, but not when you've got hawker centres around town. Chicken rice and fishball noodles, here we come…

 Geylang Serai Market & Food Centre

 Part wet market, part food centre, Geylang Serai is where you need to be for endless options of Malay dishes – especially nasi padang.
-Hajjah Mona (it’s so heavily-decorated, you just can’t miss this stall and its neon lights) has such an extensive menu (rendang, ayam balado, sayur lodeh), you’ll be spoilt for choice.
+Hajjah Mona (it’s so heavily-decorated, you just can’t miss this stall and its neon lights) has such an extensive menu (rendang, ayam balado, sayur lodeh), you’ll be spoilt for choices.